LogoMkSaaS Docs

 Creating Custom Templates

-1. Create a React component in the src/mail/templates directory:
+1. Create a React component as a email template in the src/mail/templates directory:

 src/mail/templates/my-custom-email.tsx